 4. Putting a prototype to the test

-From the ideate ideas we chose the best ideas to, i.e. high impact and simple to implement.
+From the ideate ideas we chose the best ideas; i.e. high impact and simple to implement.
 This was our priority tool for establishing what to tackle first in short and long-term opportunities.

 Four prototyping teams were set up within Catalyst.
-With focus areas:
+The focus areas were:

 - onboarding experience for learners,

 - support from trainers,

 Each team chose one idea that rated highly and designed a solution to evaluate the viability in real world application.
 What makes this so effective is that you can test your prototype on a sample group, evaluate its success and if it doesn’t create a positive impact, the investment is small and there are plenty of other ideas to from the ideate phase.

 Our teams were deeply engaged and invested in the success of their projects, which came from the high levels of collaboration in the ideate phase.
 They owned the solutions.
 Because of this, the preparation in the protype projects was thorough, collaborative and well-informed.
 Catalyst had success on our first round and each of the projects is now being implemented business wide, and well supported by the advocates created through the process.